 I spend my corporate job saving on my passion and slowly I had a fully equipped tattoo room to keep learning and improving.

 At the beginning of my tattooing journey, there was no one who could share his professional knowledge with me, so I learned as I went.
 I relied on careful observation, trial, error, and experimenting.
 The truth is that in tattooing you are the only one you can blame for your mistakes.
 But hey… You’re free.
 Nobody will force you to tattoo in his way.
 You set up your rules.
 Your improvement is only up to you…

 In the past 25+ years, I managed to create my own art.
-I tattooed signature pieces on unique individuals and traveled the world to attend conventions from Ecuador to New Zealand, both as an artist and as a judge.
+I tattooed signature pieces on unique individuals and traveled the world to attend tattoo conventions from Ecuador to New Zealand, both as an artist and as a judge.
 Between 2010 and 2011, I was featured in tattoo magazines worldwide.
 I was honored to be featured in Black & Grey Tattoo – 3 Volume Set – From Street Art to Fine Art.
 Marisa Kakoulas gave 29 pages to my artwork in the book which had already been ready to go into print, but she saw my portfolio and put a stop on the already printing book production to squezze my work in.